techkujaku/raspberry-pi-smart-home-server/README.md

 # Wrap up and future projects
 1) Sonoff intergration with home-assistant
+2) Product review sonoff s26 and how to connect
+3) Product review sonoff mini and how to connect
-2) home-assistant lovelace vertical, task- scheduler
+4) home-assistant lovelace vertical, task- scheduler
-3) Mounting USB and Using FTP with mobile devices
+5) Mounting USB and Using FTP with mobile devices
-4) Qbittorent
+6) Qbittorent
-5) Plex-Server
+7) Plex-Server
-6) VLC and home assistant
+8) VLC and home assistant
-7) Node-red and home assistant
+9) Node-red and home assistant
-8) Node-red, google assistant and home assistant
+10) Node-red, google assistant and home assistant
+11) Node-red, IFTT, Dibea
-9) Node-red web scrapping
+12) Node-red web scrapping
-10) MQTT and node-red
+13) MQTT and node-red
-11) Broadlink intergration with home-assistant
+14) Broadlink intergration with home-assistant
-12) Openvpn remote access to home assistant
+15) Openvpn remote access to home assistant
-13) pi-hole
+16) pi-hole
-14) mealie
+17) mealie
+18) Owncloud hosting
-15) Webcam and home assistant
+19) Webcam and home assistant
+20) Minecraft server